 Jean-Pierre implied on Friday that the decision on African-American history was motivated by racial animosity.
 “And let’s not forget, they didn’t block AP European History, they didn’t block our music history, they didn't block our art history – but the state chooses to block a course that is meant for high-achieving students to learn about their history of arts and culture.”

 Responding to what quickly became a national controversy, the state education department told The Daily Beast that it was open to revisiting the issue.
-"If the course comes into compliance and incorporates historically accurate content, the department will reopen the discussion," , declining to say what the inaccuracies in the proposed curriculum were.
+"If the course comes into compliance and incorporates historically accurate content, the department will reopen the discussion," a spokeswoman said, declining to say what the inaccuracies in the proposed curriculum were.